privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **excluded_group**

 Specify a group whose members are excluded from 2FA.
 Can be a local, global or nested group.

-.. note:: global groups require **excluded_account_netbios_address** to be set.
+.. note:: global groups require **excluded_group_netbios_address** to be set.

-**excluded_account_netbios_address**
+**excluded_group_netbios_address**

 The NetBIOS address of the computer to query for global groups.
 You can get a list of candidates for example by running ``netdom query dc``, which will give you a list of Domain Controllers.

 ----------------------------------
 Login Behaviour and User Interface
 ----------------------------------

 Using these settings you can specify the behaviour and UI of the privacyIDEA Credential Provider.
 By default, the Credential Provider will prompt for username -> MFA -> password.
 Optionally you can set it to username+password, then MFA.

 **v1_bitmap_path**

 The complete path and filename of a bitmap image.
 This is a customized login image.
 The image must be a version 3 Windows BMP file with a resolution of 128x128 pixels.

 **username_password**